Exam Overview

 AP Computer Science Principles Exam Questions and Scoring Information

-View exam materials and scoring information from this year's exam and past exams.
+View exam materials and scoring information from past exams.

 Score Reporting